Driving and rest time regulations

 - When the vehicle is designed to carry more than 9 persons including the driver.
 (PASSENGER TRANSPORT)

-Understand driving & rest time rules
+Understand the driving and rest time rules

 The break rule: